ibm-wearables-sdk-for-mobile/ibm-wearables-swift-sdk/README.md

 ![header](https://cloud.githubusercontent.com/assets/16938963/12744518/6b4d7b82-c99d-11e5-9a1c-8867a2dc4179.png)

-# Content
-Please visit the [What it does](https://github.com/ibm-wearables-sdk-for-mobile/ios/wiki/What-it-does) page.

 # Documentation
 Please visit the [Wiki](https://github.com/ibm-wearables-sdk-for-mobile/ios/wiki).

-# License
-This framework is available under the (to be completed) License Agreement.
-See the License file (link to be added) for more details.

 # Gesture Recognition (coming soon)
 The client-side components of the Gesture Recognition are open source and are available here.
 Learning a new gesture and generating a corresponding algorithm necessiates utilization of a cloud service that requires an activation code.
 The code can be freely obtained [here](http://wearables.mybluemix.net/).

 ***Act now to Secure your free access to the Gesture Recognition cloud service by registering at: http://wearables.mybluemix.net/***

+# License
+This framework is available under the (to be completed) License Agreement.
+See the License file (link to be added) for more details.